sortofsleepy/ofxARKit/README.md

 Note that you may have to repeat these steps if you make any changes to your project via the generator.

 # Possible Device limitations
-Note that with recent versions of ARKit, there are some advanced features that only work on more recent devices like human occlusion.
-According to Apple
-`People Occlusion and the use of motion capture, simultaneous front and back camera, and multiple face tracking are supported on devices with A12/A12X Bionic chips, ANE, and TrueDepth Camera.`
+Note that while most features are generally supported across all devices that support ARKit, there may be some features that require specific hardware.
+[See the ARKit website](https://developer.apple.com/augmented-reality/arkit/) for more details.
+You should see any limitations listed at the bottom of the page in the footer.

 # Initializing ARKit
 To get started, you need to initialize the ARKit framework.
 This can be done a couple of different ways. ofxARKit provides a helper api to quickly initialize a session without too much fuss.